History of Tripoli, Lebanon: Syrian civil war spillover

 Clashes broke out on 19 October following the killing of Wissam al-Hassan, leaving one dead.
 On 21 October, clashes occurred throughout the country which were triggered by the assassination.
 Two young girls and a man were killed during clashes between Bab Tabbaneh and Jabal Mohsen.
 The parents of one of the girls, a nine-year-old called Jana, crossed sectarian lines, as her father is Sunni and her mother is Alawite.
 Two Sunnis and one Alawi were killed on 22 October.
 By 24 October, 11 people had been killed in the fighting.
 At least 12 people were killed and 73 injured in Tripoli between 4 and 6 December, as Alawites and Sunnis were involved in heavy clashes, which were sparked by the Tall Kalakh incident, where 20 Lebanese Salafists that were going to join the insurgency in Syria were ambushed.

 On 28 February, five men were arrested for throwing grenades into both neighbourhoods.
 They claimed they had been tasked by "Z.S." to create strife.
 During March 2013, several sporadic incidents happened between the neighbourhoods.
 Two were hurt by sniper fire in Jabal Mohsen.
 Three days later, a man from Jabal Mohsen was shot and killed.

 By 22 March, six people, including an army soldier, had been killed.
 On 23 March, three more people were killed.

 On 19 and 20 May, two civilians and two army soldiers were killed during renewed fighting between the neighbourhoods.
 By 22 May, 12 people had been killed since renewed fighting began.
 The Lebanese army pulled out of the city on 23 May after being targeted.
 Six more were killed the following night, following the use of mortars for the first time.
 31 were killed by 26 May.
 After two days of calm, six more were killed by 4 June within 24 hours.
 Jabal Mohsen was subsequently raided by the army.
 ADP leader Rifa'at Eid questioned why they had been targeted since similar raids were not done in Bab al-Tabbaneh.

 On 29 and 30 November, 13 people were killed by clashes.

 On 23 August 2013, twin bombings in Tripoli caused extensive damage with some 47 people killed and more than 500 wounded according to Lebanon's state-run National News Agency.
 In later conflicts numerous bombings and suicide attacks took place.
 On 23 August 2013, twin bombings in Tripoli caused extensive damage with some 47 people killed and more than 500 wounded according to Lebanon's state-run National News Agency.
-On January 2014, Abdul Rahman Diab, an ADP official, was gunned down in his car in Tripoli.
+In January 2014, Abdul Rahman Diab, an ADP official, was gunned down in his car in Tripoli.
 Over nine days in March 2014, 25 people were killed and 175 were wounded.
 On 10 January 2015, two suicide bombers killed 9 people and wounded 30 more in a Jabal Mohsen café.
 It was the first suicide attack on a civilian neighbourhood in nearly a year, following a security sweep.